Der Fan: Plot

-Simone (Désirée Nosbusch) loves a new-wave style pop singer known only as R (Bodo Steiger) and does nothing else but listen to his music and write him fan letters.
-She doesn't eat, she doesn't sleep, and she starts skipping class.
+Simone loves a new wave-style pop singer known only as R and does nothing else but listen to his music and write him fan letters.
+She does not eat, she does not sleep, and she starts skipping class.
 Every day she waits at the local post office in hopes that a letter from R has come for her.
 This fixation on R has consumed her entire persona, and she has internalized all her passions into a lifeless shell.
 When Simone finally meets R at an autograph session outside a television studio, she freezes up and faints.

 R instantly takes a liking to her, inviting her into his dressing room and to the rehearsal of his show.
-Much to his entourage's dismay, he leaves without revealing his next move and takes Simone back to a friend's apartment which he has the keys for.
-After having sex with her, R rejects Simone, crushing all her fantasies of a life with him.
-Simone bludgeons R to death with a statue, then carves up his body and places his dismembered parts in the freezer.
-Simone cooks R and eats him piece by piece.
-She grinds his bones into ash and scatters him outside the same television studio.
-When a bulletin emerges on the news as a shaven-headed Simone returns to her parents' home, reporting the mysterious disappearance of R, Simone eerily writes him his last fan letter stating he'll always be a part of her and that she missed her period.
+Much to his entourage's dismay, he leaves without revealing his next move and takes Simone back to a friend's apartment to which he has the keys.
+After having sex with her, R tells Simone he will leave, crushing her fantasies of a life with him.
+She bludgeons him to death with a statue, then carves up his body and places his dismembered parts in the freezer.
+She then cooks and eats his body piece by piece.
+When only his bones are left, she grinds them into ashes and scatters them outside the television studio.

+A bulletin reporting the mysterious disappearance of R emerges on the news just as a shaven-headed Simone returns to her parents.
+She writes him a final fan letter, stating that he will always be a part of her, and that she missed her period.

 Reviews

-German provocateur Eckhart Schmidt here deftly ditches the flavor-of-the-month new wave teenybopper angst angle of Christiane F. in favor of a wonderfully roiling, sordidly screw-loose psychosexual tension that would make even Brian De Palma blush. [...]
+"German provocateur Eckhart Schmidt here deftly ditches the flavor-of-the-month new wave teenybopper angst angle of Christiane F. in favor of a wonderfully roiling, sordidly screw-loose psychosexual tension that would make even Brian De Palma blush."

-[...]
-Subtler than most SadicoNazista cinema, Der Fan parallels the roles of idol and dictator, civilian and fan, codependent lovers enmeshed in eroticized propaganda, commerce, and spectacle. [...]
+"Subtler than most SadicoNazista cinema, Der Fan parallels the roles of idol and dictator, civilian and fan, codependent lovers enmeshed in eroticized propaganda, commerce, and spectacle."

-It's virtually impossible to explain why The Fan is a horror film without spoiling the entire third act, but let's just say this haunting, deeply creepy slice of German new wave creepiness has been steadily building up a cult following on home video with very good reason for over three decades.
-Fans of Audition in particular should get a kick out of this one, which is still a riveting experience and bound to catch any unprepared viewer completely off guard. [...]
+"It's virtually impossible to explain why The Fan is a horror film without spoiling the entire third act, but let's just say this haunting, deeply creepy slice of German new wave creepiness has been steadily building up a cult following on home video with very good reason for over three decades.
+Fans of Audition in particular should get a kick out of this one, which is still a riveting experience and bound to catch any unprepared viewer completely off guard."

-[...]
-The Fan has a dual identity which is quite similar to that of Andrzej Zulawski's Possession.
-Indeed, it follows closely Simone's obsession with the pop star and gradual detachment from the real world, but its story also serves as a metaphor for Germany's fascination with Adolf Hitler and National Socialism.[...]
+"The Fan has a dual identity which is quite similar to that of Andrzej Zulawski's Possession.
+Indeed, it follows closely Simone's obsession with the pop star and gradual detachment from the real world, but its story also serves as a metaphor for Germany's fascination with Adolf Hitler and National Socialism."

-[...]
-The film is complemented by a stylish soundtrack blending elements of early dark wave and electro pop/synthesizer rock which was created by the German band Rheingold. [...]
+"The film is complemented by a stylish soundtrack blending elements of early dark wave and electro pop/synthesizer rock which was created by the German band Rheingold."